AhsanulHasan16/tts-nodejs-python/README.md

 Not sure if I will be adding anything else in the project but there are some more ideas that are boiling inside of me.
 Maybe a bengali STT if I can?
 Let's see.

+Another idea I have for this one is to make a mobile app out of it.
+Will need to take a look at react native.
+Won't be that much of a problem.
+In sha Allah!

 - Saki